Active-Learning Inspired $\textit{Ab Initio}$ Theory-Experiment Loop Approach for Management of Material Defects: Application to Superconducting Qubits

 \prsec{Logistic theory-experiment loop} We note that the thermodynamic criteria discussed in the previous section, while physically motivated, may be too strict.
 Each of the three processes was treated independently, and the overall conclusion required all of them to be simultaneously unfavorable.
 However, in practice, preventing even a single step in the oxygen transfer pathway may be sufficient to block niobium oxide formation.
 Furthermore, the prior analysis does not account for competing effects (such as kinetics) that may impact the outcome over finite time scales.
 To move beyond a binary thermodynamic filtering, we adopt a data-driven approach based on logistic regression, which provides a probabilistic model trained directly on experimental results.

-Our initial experimental data confirmed the broad trends predicted by the descriptor phase space, with successful barrier metals appearing toward the upper left of the phase space and unsuccessful metals appearing to the lower right.
-We then used this data to train the first iteration of our logistic regression model as described above in \emph{Logistic regression}.
-Figure~\ref{fig:phase}a shows the results, where experimental outcomes for Al, Ta, TiW$_3$, Pd, Pt, and Au are marked by green or red circles outlining the data points, with green and red indicating whether niobium oxide formation was observed to be suppressed or not.
-These data were then used to train an initial logistic regression model, which outputs a continuous probability of oxide formation as a function of defect energies.
+Our initial experimental dataset corresponds to the circled points in Fig.~\ref{fig:phase}a, selected as a representative subset of the \emph{ab initio} set to broadly sample the descriptor space while also reflecting practical considerations of fabrication accessibility and turnaround.
+Experimental outcomes for Al, Ta, TiW$_3$, Pd, Pt, and Au are indicated by green or red circles outlining the data points, where green and red denote whether niobium oxide formation was observed to be suppressed or not.
+These data confirmed the broad trends predicted by the descriptor space, with successful barrier metals appearing toward the upper left and unsuccessful metals toward the lower right.
+We then used this data to train the first iteration of our logistic regression model as described above in \emph{Logistic regression}, initiating the theory-experiment loop depicted in Figure~\ref{fig:workflow}.
 The predicted probabilities are encoded in the figure as the color of the inner solid circles, ranging from green ($P=0$) to red ($P=1$).

 Metals were then prioritized for further testing based on their predicted probability of success.
-After each new experiment, the result was fed back into the model, which was retrained to improve its predictive accuracy.
+After each new set of experiments, the results were fed back into the model, which was retrained to improve its predictive accuracy.
 This created a closed theory-experiment loop that progressed over several iterations.
+The materials search space encompassed 27 candidate metals relevant to niobium-based junctions, selected to span transition-metal rows, d-band fillings, and selected s- and p-block native-oxide chemistries.
+Aluminum oxide provides the canonical barrier reference, while Be-, Zn-, and Bi-based oxides broadened the oxidation search space.
 By the most recent iteration, shown in Figure~\ref{fig:phase}b, the model had successfully predicted the behavior of five new potential barrier materials: Zr, Hf, Ti, Mo, and Ir, with one unsuccessful case: W. The final model shows strong consistency with experiment and captures smooth, interpretable probability gradients across the descriptor space.

 \prsec{ Controlling process} The clean separation of data in Figure~\ref{fig:phase} by a single line suggests the existence of a single underlying controlling parameter that determines whether niobium oxide forms.
 Since our logistic regression model operates in a two-dimensional space of thermodynamic descriptors, the decision boundary it learns corresponds to a linear combination of the interstitial and vacancy formation energies.
 The line corresponding to a 50\% probability of oxide formation provides the relation